bluz71/bash-seafly-prompt/README.md

 :bomb: In certain Git repositories, calculating dirty-state can be slow, either due to the size of the repository or the speed of the file-system hosting the repository.
-If so, the prompt will render slowly.
+If so, the prompt may render slowly.
 One can either set `GIT_PS1_SHOWDIRTYSTATE=0` to disable dirty-state indication for all repositories, or if only a few repositories have performance issues then one can do the following to skip dirty-state indication on a per-repository basis: